PrestaShop/prestashop.github.io/news/_posts/releases/2016-04-25-here-comes-prestashop-1-7-alpha-4.md

 ### Back office

 - TinyMCE improvements on style and loading perfs [#5420](https://github.com/PrestaShop/PrestaShop/pull/5420) by @tchauviere
-- Added a features to be able to remove birthdate in subscription form [#5343](https://github.com/PrestaShop/PrestaShop/pull/5343).
+- Added a feature to be able to remove birthdate in subscription form [#5343](https://github.com/PrestaShop/PrestaShop/pull/5343).
 Thank you @firstred!

 ### Product page